Michael Beale (football coach)

-Michael Beale (born 4 September 1980) is an English football coach who currently manages Scottish Premiership club Rangers.
+Michael Beale (born 4 September 1980) is an English football manager who was last the assistant manager of Saudi Pro League club Al-Ettifaq.

-Beale was assistant manager to Steven Gerrard at Rangers and Aston Villa.
-He has also coached at Chelsea, Liverpool and São Paulo.
+Beale played football as a youth, but retired at 21 and became a coach.
+He worked for Chelsea, Liverpool and São Paulo.
+After stints working as first team coach with Steven Gerrard at Rangers and Aston Villa, Beale became manager of Queens Park Rangers in June 2022.
+He left QPR after five months to become manager of Rangers, but was sacked from that role in October 2023.
+Beale subsequently joined Sunderland in December 2023, lasting 12 games in charge, before being sacked in February 2024.
+Beale was appointed assistant manager of Al-Ettifaq by Steven Gerrard in November 2024, and sacked in January 2025.

 Playing career

-Beale's playing career started at Charlton Athletic and, after being released by Charlton, he had short trials at FC Twente in the Netherlands, and at clubs in the United States, before calling an end to his playing days at the age of 21.
+Beale's playing career started at Charlton Athletic and, after being released by Charlton, he had short trials at Twente in the Netherlands, and at clubs in the United States, before calling an end to his playing days at the age of 21.

 Coaching career

 Beale's next step in football was to invest some of the money he had made as a youth player into setting up a futsal club for children in his hometown of Bromley, South London.
-It was while training children here that he caught the attention of Chelsea Academy boss Neil Bath who, in 2002, offered him a role as a part-time youth coach at their Cobham Training Centre.
-As a coach of Chelsea's Under-7s and Under-9s squads, he worked with future Premier League footballers Tammy Abraham and Dominic Solanke.
+It was while training children here that he caught the attention of Chelsea Academy boss Neil Bath who, in 2002, offered him a role as a part-time youth coach at their Cobham Training Centre, where he worked as assistant coach of Chelsea's Under-7s and Under-9s squads.

-After admitting to becoming somewhat frustrated with the lack of progression of young players into Chelsea's first team since the takeover of Roman Abramovich in 2003, Beale took an offer to work at the Liverpool Academy, beginning as the coach of the Under-16s team, before progressing to become coach of the Under-23s.
+After admitting to becoming somewhat frustrated with the lack of progression of young players into Chelsea's first team since the takeover of Roman Abramovich in 2003, Beale took an offer to work at the Liverpool Academy, beginning as the coach of the Under-15s team, before progressing to become coach of the Under-21s.
 It was in this role that Beale first worked alongside Steven Gerrard, who was coaching the Liverpool Under-18s at the time.

 In January 2017, Beale, who was a long-time fan of South American football, accepted the opportunity to move to Brazilian club São Paulo, learning Portuguese to act as assistant to Rogério Ceni.
 However, six months later, Ceni and his backroom team were sacked after a string of poor results.